 - National Federation of Paralegal Associations (NFPA): The NFPA-administered Paralegal Advanced Competency Exam (PACE) offers professional recognition to paralegals with various combinations of education and experience.
 Those who pass this examination may use the designation Registered Paralegal (RP).

 - American Alliance of Paralegals (AAPI): The AAPI administers the American Alliance Certification Program (AACP).
 It is not necessary to take an exam to receive AACP certification.
 Any paralegal with five years of work experience and certain education requirements is eligible to apply for certification.

-If you'd like to become a paralegal, browse our directory of accredited paralegal schools.
 Once on the job, you can decide for yourself whether you want to pursue paralegal certification or not.

 Legal and Paralegal Career Guide